 Natural Sand (also called River Sand) is obtained from River Beds.
 Due to environmental impacts and stringent laws by the government, Natural sand is slowly and gradually being replaced by Crushed sand (for concrete and masonry works) & Plaster sand (for plaster works).
 Crushed Sand and Plaster Sand are manufactured from Quarry Stone using latest production technology.

-Sand consumption per sq.ft built up area (bua) is 1.8 cft and contributes about 12% of total material cost for building construction.
+Sand consumption per sq.ft built up area (bua) is 1.8 cft per sqft and contributes about 12% of total material cost for building construction.

 Crushed rocks are used as coarse Aggregates and are generally used in making concrete.
 Coarse aggregates are normally available in two fractions 20mm and 10mm for concrete making.